Hashimoto1312/To-Do-List/README.md

 ### Upgrades for future versions

 - [] Remove the check-mark hover when clicking on the task circle
-- [] "Create a new todo..." after add task
 - [] Local storage

 ### Screenshot

 ![](./screenshot.jpg)